HL7/daf-research/pages/_includes/daf-research-developer.md

 1. Extract data for each patient using the 2015 Edition CCDS APIs that are supported by vendors which are outlined in the [DAF-Core] IG.
 For each patient, the extraction program may have to invoke multiple APIs to construct the full patient record.
 2. Extract data for each patient using the Patient/$everything operation if the vendor system supports it.
-3. Extract data for each patient using a native query to the database if allowed.
+3. Extract data for each patient using a native API or query if available.

 * Add the data for each patient to a Bundle which contains all the data along with the linkages.
 * Set Task.output.type - Reference.
 (This is the bundle that contains the data for a desired number of patients)